Apply for Awards

 Abstracts focusing on students’ under-preparedness and success in college and beyond (classroom experiences, teaching strategies, student services, administrative services, etc.) are invited, as well as proposals addressing college preparation for high school students.
 Please use adult learning techniques and plan on active audience interaction in your program.

-Presentation categories are the following: Achieving the Dream, Administration, Bridging the Gap Between High School and College, Career Planning, ESL, Freshmen Success, Institutional Research, Mathematics and Science, Multiculturalism, Reading/Critical Thinking/Study Skills, Social Sciences/Humanities, Student Services (Advising, Counseling, TRIO, Tutoring, etc.), Technology/Distance Learning, Transitional Experiences, Writing, or Other.
+Presentation categories are the following: Achieving the Dream Colleges, Administration, Adult Learners, Bridging the Gap Between High School and College, Career Planning, Diversity, ESL, Freshmen Success, Institutional Research, Leadership, Mathematics and Science, Multiculturalism, Reading/Critical Thinking/Study Skills, Social Sciences/Humanities, Student Services (Advising, Counseling, TRIO, Tutoring, etc.), Students with Disabilities, Technology/Online Education, Transitional Experiences, Writing, or Other.

 Paper presentations are limited to 45 minutes to accommodate as many topics as possible.
 Leave at least 20 minutes for Q&A at the end of your session.

 A double time slot (two subsequent 45-minute sessions) may be requested in the Comment box with the rationale for an extended time clearly explained.
 An example of a double time slot might be when an individual is presenting an innovative classroom strategy and wants ample time to have participants try out the strategy during the session.